Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 9. Small daily changes

 All effective weight loss ideas focus on making small daily changes.
-Simple lifestyle changes are the key to success, because they are the only way to ensure that weight stays off.
+These lifestyle changes are the key to success, because they are the only way to ensure that weight stays off.

 We live in a “supersize it” world, and this is why portion control is such a challenge.
 We have all become accustomed to huge plates filled with food at every meal; however, experts know that simply controlling how much food you consume is among the best ways to lose weight.

 Even if you’re choosing foods that are mostly healthy, if you’re eating them in huge portions you may be sabotaging your weight loss goals.
 Don’t worry about cutting out entire food groups or never eating a “cheat” food ever again.
 Instead, practice portion control every day and make moderation a part of your life that you don’t even need to think about.

 Don’t obsess about what you cannot eat.
-Focus on all of the wonderful foods you can have and the new recipes and dishes you can try.
+Focus on all of the wonderful foods you can have and the new recipes and dishes you can eat.
 Revel in how wonderful it feels to be in control of your life.
 Remember that changing your words changes your life: Tell yourself how much you’re enjoying that bowl of blueberries instead of concentrating on wishing it was ice cream.
 And remember, positive thinking includes cutting yourself some slack and being kind to yourself.

 Keep a record of what you eat